flokapi/leetcode-explanations/dynamic_programming/README.md

 Dynamic programming is usually used for problems which include an explosion of possibilities to consider.
 DP algorithms usually trade complexity for memory.

-The main idea is:

-- to cut the problem into smaller problems down to the trivial case.
+The main idea is to cut the problem into smaller or more simple problems, then the results are saved, and then reused to find a solution efficiently.
-- then to solve the problem bottom up, deducing the properties of the larger system from the smaller one.

-Dynamic programming problems can often also be solved using Depth First Search algorithms.
-This is usually done first by defining a tree of states used for the problem resolution.
-The explosion of possibilities can be avoided with a mapping which enables reusing the already computed values for each state.
+The results might be saved using:

+- an array or a grid
+- a mapping
+- a bit-mask